Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Order of Text Task

-Posts in different orders can have different meanings.
-For example, a person who posts about having good mental health and then posts a year later that they've lost a loved one might be at higher risk of developing a suicidal ideation than a different person who first posts about losing a loved one and then immediately posts that their mental health is still good.
-Can models recognize order?
+\new{ The order of social media posts can significantly influence their meaning and implications.
+For example, a person who posts about having good mental health and then posts a year later that they've lost a loved one might be at higher risk of developing suicidal ideation than a different person who first posts about losing a loved one and then immediately posts that their mental health is still good.
+Can models recognize order? }

-This task tests a model's ability to differentiate between the order of posts in a user's history.
+\new{ This task tests a model's ability to differentiate between the order of posts in a user's history.
 There are two levels of difficulty.
-At the easier level, $f_1$ appends a random Sickness Post to the end of the user's history, and $f_2$ is simply the identity.
-At the harder level, $f_1$ still appends a random Sickness Post to the end, but $f_2$ \textit{prepends} a random Sickness Post to the \textit{beginning} of a user's history.
+For the baseline level, $f_1$ appends a random Sickness Post to the end of the user's history, and $f_2$ is simply the identity function.
+At the harder level order becomes critical.
+Here , $f_1$ still appends a random Sickness Post to the end, but $f_2$ \textit{prepends} a random Sickness Post to the \textit{beginning} of a user's history.
+The difference in performance between the two prediction tasks reflects the model's ability to differentiate temporal order. }

-The Order of Text task (Sec. \ref{task:order}) requires models to recognize models and reason about their order.
+\new{ The Order of Text task requires models to recognize models and reason about their order.
 The models tested incorporate information from long histories using simple aggregation across comments.
 Most aggregate by n-gram counting (including LDA, which compresses n-gram features), while \hbert uses a simple hierarchical attention network.
-Neither method captures this notion of order, so all models end up with effectively unadjusted estimator accuracy (Fig. \ref{fig:results_1} k) and ATE bias (Fig. \ref{fig:results_1} n, o). }
+Neither method captures this notion of order, so all models end up with effectively unadjusted estimator accuracy (Fig. \ref{fig:order_of_text}).
+Developing causal inference methods that capture these temporal dynamics is an important area of future work. }